Ibizan Hound

 Unique facts and fascinating details

-- They are one of the few breeds that use all three senses—sight, scent, and hearing—to hunt.
+- The Ibizan Hound is one of the few breeds that can hunt using sight, scent, and sound simultaneously.

-- The breed's ears are highly mobile and can rotate independently to pinpoint sounds.
+- Their large, bat-like ears are highly mobile and can rotate to pinpoint the location of prey.

-- Despite their lean appearance, they are incredibly muscular and possess a high pain threshold.
+- Despite their fragile appearance, they are incredibly robust and possess a high pain threshold.

 Frequently Asked Questions